JunyiZhou-Conny/PediatricSavior/README.md

 1. **Prepare Local Frontend Copy:**
    - Clone the frontend repository into a local folder.
 Update the API calls as necessary.
-   - Updating the API call is of great importance especially after setting the backend configuration.
+   - Updating the API call is of great importance, especially after setting the backend configuration.
 We have api.connyzhou.com as the API entry.
 You might be wondering why that is the case.
 This is due to that Auth0 requires HTTPS protocols.
-Check the SSL Certificate section for detail overview.
+Check the SSL Certificate section for a detailed overview.
 So be sure to modify all of the fetch functions.
 For instance, when running on your local machine, you might be calling to http://localhost4999/submit-user-input.
 Modify this to https://api.conyzhou.com/submit-user-input when you are ready to upload it to S3 bucket

 2. **Build Frontend:**